wandb/weave/docs/docs/guides/evaluation/scorers.md

     ### Mapping Column Names with `columnMapping`
     :::important

-    In TypeScript, this feature is currently on the `Evaluation` object, not individual scorers!
+    In TypeScript, this feature is currently on the `Evaluation` object, not individual scorers.

     :::